|Send a little love from home with a lunch box note. Here are 101 lunch box notes ideas plus free printable ideas!|

 When my kids go to school, I plan to do the same.
 I’ve seen a lot of cute printables that people make, but I think I’ll stick to a good ol’ fashioned napkin.

-Now excuse me while I go cuddle my boys, drink some Tampico, and pray they decide to slow down in their growing for a few more days.
+Now excuse me while I go cuddle my boys and pray they decide to slow down in their growth for a few more days.

 Quotes on Education